 Using new empirical findings and theory from a range of public policy canons, the authors analyse advisers’ functions, their differing levels of accountability and issues of diversity between governments.
-Cases include research on the tensions in Whitehall, the possible unease in Swedish government offices and the role of trust in Greece.
+Cases include research on the tensions in the UK, the possible unease in Swedish government offices and the role of trust in Greece.
 Established operations in Australia, Canada, Ireland and New Zealand are compared to relative latecomers to advisory roles, such as Germany, the Netherlands and Denmark.
 A key comparative work in the field, this book encourages further research into the varied roles of political advisers.

 Offering an excellent introduction to the complex role political advisers play, this book will be of great interest to upper undergraduate and postgraduate students studying political science and policy administration, as well as researchers and scholars in public policy.